 1/4-1/2 jalapeño pepper, sliced very thin

-3. Pour the lime juice mixture over the fish and chill for up to two hours, stirring once or twice during this time to make sure all the surfaces are covered.
+- Pour the lime juice mixture over the fish for at least 10 minutes and up to two hours, stirring once or twice during this time to make sure all the surfaces are covered.

-4. After two hours, the fish should look white and opaque.
-Drain off the lime juice and toss the fish with olive oil to stop the "cooking."
+- After a while, the fish should look white and opaque.
+Drain off the lime juice and toss the fish with olive oil to stop the “cooking.”
 Season to taste.
 (You may wish to mix in the tiniest pinch of sugar if the mixture seems too tart.)

 For my own personal tastes, I find that ceviche cries out for some tortillas (fresh or fried), a crisp salad of fresh greens or even avocados and a cold beer.
 Wheat beers like Hefeweizen seem to work very well, as do classic Mexican beers like Sol, Corona or Negra Modelo.